mdolab/pygeo/paper/paper.md

 # Summary
 In the field of aerodynamic shape optimization, the geometry of an object is often modified by an optimization algorithm in order to improve its performance.
-A common example is the shape optimization of an aircraft wing, where the aerodynamic drag is minimized by adjusting the external shape of the wing.
+A common example is the shape optimization of an aircraft wing, where the aerodynamic drag computed via computational fluid dynamics (CFD) and minimized by adjusting the external shape of the wing.
 In a multidisciplinary design optimization context, aerodynamics and structural mechanics are considered and optimized simultaneously, which often provides additional benefit over optimizing only a single discipline.
 In such cases, the geometry takes on an even greater significance in ensuring that multiple disciplines have a consistent and unified geometry representation.